themorlan/openREM/docs/hl7_support.rst

   'MG')

 HL7_ORDER_STATUSSES
-  List of order statusses that are available.
+  List of order statuses that are available.

 HL7_SAVE_HTML_REPORT
   If True, prints result of hl7-reading as html-report.
 For debugging / testing